William C. Davis (historian): Career

-Davis served as a consultant for the creation of a United States postage stamp of Jefferson Davis and has had input into the formation of the Museum of the Civil War in Petersburg, Virginia.
+Throughout his academic and professional career, Davis has lectured across the United States, including the University of Arkansas, Tulane University, Virginia Military Institute, and Washington and Lee University.
+He has presented papers before prominent scholarly associations such as the American Historical Association, the Southern Historical Association, and the Smithsonian Institution.

-1990s
+He was chief consultant and on-screen historian for the Arts and Entertainment/History Chanel series “Civil War Journal,” and has served as historical advisor for numerous television and film productions here and in the UK.
+He has also served as a voluntary cnsultant to the Virginia State Police linvestigating “cold case” homicides.

-Davis was awarded the Sonoma State University Distinguished Alumni Award in 1993.
+Davis served as a consultant for the creation of a United States postage stamp of Jefferson Davis and has had input into the formation of the Museum of the Civil War in Petersburg, Virginia.Davis was awarded the Sonoma State University Distinguished Alumni Award in 1993.
 In 2015, he received The Lincoln Forum's Richard Nelson Current Award of Achievement.

-He is a past president of the National Historical Society.
+Scholarly works

 In 1996, Davis authored the book The Cause Lost: Myths and Realities of the Confederacy, a critical examination of mythical claims made by neo-Confederates and Lost Cause members regarding the Confederacy and the American Civil War.
 Davis states that "it is impossible to point to any other local issue but slavery and say that Southerners would have seceded and fought over it."
 However, Davis contrasted the motivations of the Confederate leadership with that of the motivations for individual men for fighting in the Confederate army, writing that "The widespread northern myth that the Confederates went to the battlefield to perpetuate slavery is just that, a myth.
 Their letters and diaries, in the tens of thousands, reveal again and again that they fought and died because their Southern homeland was invaded and their natural instinct was to protect home and hearth."